AnkitNigam1985/stratascratch.github.io/SQL Exercises/Solutions/sql-and-business-insights-with-solutions.md

    GROUP BY movie
    ORDER BY count DESC
 ```

+The answers are the following: The Godfather Part II, Network, On the Waterfront, Mrs. Miniver, All about Eve, Peyton Place, From Here to Eternity, Bonnie and Clyde

 - Who is the best actor/actress of all time?
 What metrics would you use to convince me?